-The revised pay structure for control functions in the Bank to align with Central Bank's requirements is approved by the BNRC.
-We have implemented the new pay structure for control functions wherein we pay Control Function Allowances for the all the staff in control functions department with the objective of aligning to the Central Bank regulations in terms of quantum and mix of pay.
+The new pay structure of control functions is in line with requirements of CBUAE.
+With the implementation of this new pay structure for control functions, the Bank predominantly fixed the compensation of all employees in these units by adding a new component named 'Control Function Allowance' to their fixed pay.
 The Bank currently adopts a pay for performance methodology.
 A balanced scorecard approach is followed to assess the individual performance of the staff.
-This ensures that we are not rewarding for financial achievements only, but all other areas (process, customer, learning & growth) which are important for the bank.
-Hence, the overall rating derived from the Performance Management (PM) process, using the balanced scorecard, is a balanced assessment of the individual's performance across the key result areas.
-This performance rating is then linked to the rewards applicable.
+This ensures that we are not rewarding for financial achievements only, but all other areas (process, customer, learning & growth) which are important for the Bank.
+The overall rating derived from the Performance Management (PM) process, using the balanced scorecard, is a balanced assessment of the individual's performance across the key result areas.
+This performance rating is then linked to the applicable rewards.